-For information on the cost of living in Peterborough please refer to the community profile document created by the Greater Peterborough Area Economic Development Corporation.
+For information on the cost of living in Peterborough please refer to the community profile document created by Peterborough Economic Development.

 Here, we give you an idea of what some monthly costs could be.
 Your monthly expenses will depend on where you live and the choices you make.